NitkarshChourasia/pro-b_lang_master_private/README.md

 ## Introduction

-[Edabit](https://edabit.com/) is a platform that offers a wide range of coding challenges to help programmers of all skill levels improve their coding abilities.
-This repository is a compilation of my solutions to these challenges, organized by programming language and difficulty level.
+[Edabit](https://edabit.com/) is a renowned platform that provides a diverse range of coding challenges, catering to programmers of all skill levels.
+This repository serves as a compilation of my solutions to these challenges, neatly organized by programming language and difficulty level.

 ## Languages

-The solutions are available in the following programming languages:
+The challenge solutions are available in the following programming languages:

 - JavaScript
 - Python